leaf-kernel/seif/README.md

 ## Specification
 Check `seif.h`

-## Example
+## Exclamation!
-This repo doesnt contiain a real program to parse SEIF images only a header to get you started.
-But there is an example that generates PPM images based on SEIF images.
-Check out `example/` and run `./test.sh`
+This repo doesnt contain any parser or viewer for SEIF.
+Only a header to get you started.